-Ohm’s law is one of the fundamental laws of electricity, and connects the Resistance to the Voltage and Current
+Ohm’s law is one of the fundamental laws of electricity, and connects resistance to the voltage and current of an electrical device.

 Definition